Internal Linking for SEO: A Practical Guide with Best Practices

 Now that we know which role internal linking plays for users, let’s identify the main reasons why internal links are important for search engines like Google:

 This is no longer the case.
-To prevent manipulations of the sort, Google decided that it will adhere to the nofollow directive, but link juice the link was supposed to get won’t get distributed among other pages—it will simply get diluted.
+To prevent manipulations of the sort, Google decided to adhere to the nofollow directive, but link juice the link was supposed to get now get distributed among other pages.
+It simply gets diluted.

 Link juice distribution when nofollow tag is used

-Thus, in case you still nofollow your internal links, please don’t.
-It doesn’t make any sense to do so.
-And if you really need to make Google ignore some of the links, you can use JS to create links search bots won’t be able to spot.
-The thing is The Google bot can’t click the links as users do—it understand that there’s a link to follow by spotting the <a> tag.
+It doesn’t make sense to nofollow your internal links.
+If you need to make Google ignore links, you can use JS to create links that search bots can’t spot.
+Google bots can’t click links like users.
+Googlebots understand there’s a link to follow by spotting the <a> tag.
 If the <a> tag is not there, and instead Googlebot sees something like <span href=”https://example.com”> or <a onclick=”goto(‘https://example.com’)”>, it won’t notice the link.

 A few words about PageRank and link juice

 If you are an SEO newbie, you might have never heard of PageRank.
-In brief, PageRank is a metric that scores every page’s authority on a logarithmic scale from 0 to 10.
-Within the PageRank framework, it is believed that whenever a page links out to another page, it shares its positive properties and increases another page’s PageRank.
+In short, PageRank is a metric that scores each page’s authority level on a logarithmic scale from 0 to 10.
+Within the PageRank framework, it is believed that whenever a page links to another page, it shares its positive properties and increases the other page’s PageRank.

 PageRank formula is available to the general public, so some experts use it to manually calculate how link juice is distributed across their websites.